Klownicle/photo-video-archive-tools/README.md

 4. shorter path
 5. alphabetical path as a final tie-breaker

-The confidence labels are intentionally conservative:

-- **Very High** means the visual hash distances are very close.
-- **High** means likely duplicate, but still review.
-- **Review Carefully** means the group needs human judgment.
+It still needs review.
+That is the point of the browser reviewer.

-### Video de-dupe logic
+## Video duplicate logic

-Video de-dupe is harder than image de-dupe because the same video may have different file sizes, codecs, bitrates, containers, resolutions, and modified dates.
+Video de-dupe is harder than image de-dupe.

+The same video can have a different file size, codec, bitrate, container, resolution, and modified date.
+A basic file hash is useless for that.

-The video finder does not rely on filenames or file hashes alone.
-It uses FFprobe and FFmpeg to compare the actual video content.
+The video finder uses FFprobe and FFmpeg to compare the actual video content:

-The video workflow uses:

-- **FFprobe** to read duration, width, height, and basic stream information.
+- FFprobe reads duration, width, height, and stream info
-- **FFmpeg** to sample frames from multiple points in the video.
+- FFmpeg samples frames from multiple points in the video
-- **64-bit perceptual frame hashes** to compare sampled frames visually.
-- **Duration tolerance** because two duplicate videos should usually be nearly the same length.
-- **Frame-hash distance thresholds** to score visual similarity.
+- each sampled frame gets a 64-bit perceptual hash
+- frame hash distances are compared
+- duration has to be close enough
-- **Date Modified delta** as a weak audit/helper signal, not as the deciding factor.
+- Date Modified is used only as a weak audit/helper signal
-- **Estimated bitrate** as a preservation signal.
+- estimated bitrate is used as a quality/preservation signal
-- **SQLite caching** so unchanged videos do not need to be re-sampled every run.
+- SQLite caching avoids re-sampling unchanged videos every run

-This makes the video de-dupe useful for cases where:

-- a video was re-encoded
-- a cloud service compressed or exported a different copy
-- one copy has a different resolution
-- one copy has a much smaller or larger file size
-- the modified date is not trustworthy
-- the filename changed but the visible content is the same
+This was useful for videos that were exported, compressed, re-encoded, resized, or renamed but were still basically the same clip.

-### Video keeper logic
+## Video keeper logic

-For videos, the keeper logic is not simply “highest resolution wins.”
-That was intentional.
+For videos, the keeper is not simply “highest resolution wins.”

-A tiny 1080p video can be worse than a larger 720p or 1440x1080 video if the 1080p copy is heavily compressed.
-So the video logic favors preservation quality signals before resolution.
+That mattered because a tiny heavily compressed 1080p file can be worse than a larger lower-resolution copy.
+So the video logic tries to prefer preservation quality, not just dimensions.

-The current video keeper preference is:
+The current video keeper preference is roughly:

-1. if all files in the group are in the same directory and have the same non-zero file size, prefer the older Date Modified file
+1. if everything is in the same folder and the files are the same size, prefer the older Date Modified file
-2. otherwise prefer an already archive-renamed video filename
+2. prefer an already archive-renamed video filename
-3. prefer a file that already has a matching XMP sidecar
+3. prefer a file with a matching XMP sidecar
 4. prefer higher estimated bitrate / larger effective file size
 5. prefer higher resolution
 6. use shorter path and alphabetical path as final tie-breakers

-The reviewer can also apply keeper overrides without rerunning expensive video analysis.
-For example, if a prior keeper is inside a temporary `Needs Categorized` folder and an equal-or-better duplicate exists outside that folder, the reviewer can suggest the outside file as the keeper instead.
+The reviewer can also override the suggested keeper without rerunning the expensive video analysis.
+For example, if the suggested keeper is still sitting in a temporary `Needs Categorized` folder, but an equal-or-better copy exists in a real album folder, the reviewer can suggest keeping the better placed file instead.

-### Why this was useful for my archive

-My archive had tens of thousands of files, repeated camera names, partially sorted folders, a large `Needs Categorized` holding area, missing dates, old videos, sidecars, and many duplicate-looking exports.
-The value of this workflow was that it gave me a way to:
+## Included files

+- `Rename-PhotosVideos-ExifTool.py`
+- `Correct-ImageVideoMetadataFromFilename.py`
+- `Find-SimilarImages-ReviewDelete.py`
+- `Find-SimilarVideos-ReviewDelete.py`
+- `Review-SimilarFiles.py`
+- `Install-FFmpeg-ForArchiveTool.ps1`
-- normalize filenames first
+- `requirements.txt`
-- preserve folder context
+- `docs/Photo_Video_Archive_Tools_Help.html`
-- find likely duplicates by content
-- visually review the results
-- avoid one-click blind deletion
-- keep multiple files when needed
-- process only confirmed deletes
-- clean up metadata and sidecars after the structure was stable

-That combination is what made this more useful to me than a simple exact duplicate finder or a basic image-hash-only pass.

 ## Requirements